Parmotrema perlatum: Conservation

+Uses

+As a spice

+Parmotrema perlatum is used as a spice, particularly in the cuisine of Tamil Nadu.
+It is especially prevalent in Chettinad cuisine, being used in the popular rice dish biryani, and also in many meat and vegetarian dishes.

 In its raw state, black stone flower does not have much taste or fragrance.
 However, when put in contact with heat, especially hot cooking oil or ghee, it releases a distinctive earthy, smoky flavour and aroma.
 This property of black stone flower is especially valued in the tempering step of cooking a number of Indian dishes.